andrewwestling/dotfiles/README.md

 ```

 ## 1Password
-Set up using the camera / phone thing
+Set up using the camera / phone thing via mobile app.

 ## iCloud
-Sign into iCloud now that 1Password is set up
+Sign into iCloud now that 1Password is set up.
+Disable all the stuff except these:
+- Notes
+- Find My Mac
+- Home

 ## Mackup
 Restore app settings from mackup